nathschwarz/pacogen/README.md

 ```
 And you have a complete java-class prepared, ready to start coding!

+The parameters for the function-flag is set as `$functiontemplatename:$functionname` - means the the string in front of the colon (`$functiontemplatename`) is the name of the template-file in your templates-folder (e.g. `get.function.java`.
+The string after the colon (`$functionname`) determines the name of the function in the generated file.

 PaCoGen will remove ##FUNCTIONS## if no function were defined to add.

 ###Define folders for profiles and templates